 Some people try to save all the literature they receive during the election period and, maybe, sift through the pile before going to vote.
 What you have read is what they want you to know, or believe.
 Do you trust all you read?

 Surprising few of your neighbours ever bother to go to one of the all-candidate meetings.
 And there are fewer of those than in the past.
 There used to be coffee parties where a supporter would invite neighbours to meet and talk with one of the candidates.
 The rarest event is when a candidate comes to your door.

 But if you are lucky and can question your candidate, what do you want to know.
 Doesn’t it all boil down to a question of trust?
 Can you rely on this person to represent your concerns to the government of the day?

 You are the voter.
 What do you want?
 Whom do you trust to deliver for you?

 Copyright 2021 © Peter Lowry

-Complaints, comments, criticisms and compliments can be sent to a new e-mail:
+Complaints, comments, criticisms and compliments can now be sent to: